Panthea Lee - Afghanistan mobile money.jpg

 I guide communities to rally around big, brave, beautiful dreams—and to nail down the nuts and bolts of how we get there.

-I believe in a future of radical love, active democracy, and structural justice—getting there requires all of us.
+I believe in a future of deep interconnection, revolutionary love, and structural justice.

 FORMAL BIO

-Panthea Lee (she/they) is a writer, activist, and transdisciplinary designer / facilitator working for structural justice and collective liberation.
+Panthea Lee (she/they) is a writer, cultural worker, and transdisciplinary facilitator working for structural justice and collective liberation.
 Her practice centers on elevating the voices of communities who have been historically oppressed, and crafting narratives, initiatives, and infrastructure to help their visions become reality.
 She does this work joyously and in community, grounded in deep commitments to decolonization, healing justice, and global solidarity.

 Panthea has helped organize coalitions fighting for dignity in over 30 countries, working from outside and within institutions of power.
 Trained in ethnography, design, and mediation, she is skilled in surfacing and weaving the magic of diverse actors—community leaders, artists, healers, historians, activists, economists, politicians, lawyers, technocrats—and helping them unite and mobilize around common cause.
 She has facilitated gatherings for grassroots movements, global coalitions, and Obama-era Presidential Initiative that yielded bold new efforts to protect human rights defenders, fight public corruption, strengthen participatory democracy, reform international agencies, and drive media equity and innovation.